-Dont wait, act now!
+Dont wait, Book your vaccine now!

 Flu is a highly infectious and very common viral illness that is spread by coughs and sneezes, and getting a flu jab is the single best way to protect yourself, your family and friends from flu.